Introduction to the method of multiple scales: Regular and singular problems, applications to algebraic equations.

 For this simple case we can solve the unperturbed problem directly using the solution formula for a quaderatic equation.
 Here are some numbers

 We see that our perturbation expansion is quite accurate even for $\varepsilon$ as large as $0.1$.

-Let us see if we can do better and find an even more accurate approximation by extending the perturbation expansion to higher order in $\varepsilon$.
+Let us see if we can do better by finding an even more accurate approximation through extention of the perturbation expansion to higher order in $\varepsilon$.
 In fact let us take the perturbation expansion to infinite order in $\varepsilon$.

 Inserting (\ref{Eq2.10}) into (\ref{Eq2.1}) and expanding we get

 Therefore the complete perturbation hierarchy is